 There will be no pre-treatment of waste on site as the facility is fundamentally a landfill site.
-All waste pre-treatment will occur prior to the waste arriving on site.

 The majority of the incoming waste will come from the Resource Recovery Solutions recycling and transfer station located in Bayswater (an affiliated company).
 The large portion of this waste will be residual waste from the facilities recycling operations.